 Massage 1-2 drops over the area as desired or several times a day.

-Apply 1 drop over the forehead or back of the neck every one hour or as desired.
+Apply 1 drop to the forehead or back of the neck every one hour or as desired.
 Careful of the eyes…it might make them water!

 Massage 1-2 drops of essential oils for pain into the area of concern or the soles of the feet daily or as desired.